 How to filter

-To filter, use the filtering options in the left hand pane of the Devices and Services, Policies, and Objects tabs:
+To filter, use the filtering options in the left-hand pane of the Devices and Services, Policies, and Objects tabs:

 - All Objects – This filter provides you all the objects available from all the devices you have on-boarded in CDO.
-This filter is useful to browse all your objects, or as a starting point to search or further apply sub filters.
+This filter is useful to browse all your objects, or as a starting point to search or further apply sub-filters.

 - Shared Objects – This quick filter shows you all the Objects that CDO has found to be shared on more than one device.

-- Objects By Device – Lets you pick a specific device so that you can see objects found on selected device.
+- Objects By Device – Lets you pick a specific device so that you can see objects found on the selected device.

-Sub filters – Within each main filter, there are sub filters you can apply to further narrow down your selection.
-These sub-filters are based on Object Type – Network, Service, Protocol etc.
+Sub filters – Within each main filter, there are sub-filters you can apply to further narrow down your selection.
+These sub-filters are based on Object Type – Network, Service, Protocol, etc.